ebrahimabdallah/Laravel-Up-Running/Chapter 3.md

 ```
 * **REST**
+* architectural style commonly used in web development for building APIs
 * Focuses on one resource at a time
 * Work with predictable URL structures using HTTP verbs.
 * Returns a JSON response